mrgrain/cdk-esbuild/README.md

 - ~~`cdk-1.x.x`~~ tags have been deprecated in favour of `cdk-v1`.
 Use that one instead.

 ## Future releases

-### AWS CDK v2

-The monolithic version 2 of CDK (aka Mono-CDK) is on the horizon.
-A new major release of this package will be marked alongside CDK.
-Support for AWS CDK v1.x.x will be continued, however no new features will be added.

 ### Stable esbuild